partiallyordered/postman-migration/Proposal.md

 ### Jest

 #### What is Jest?
-Jest is a very popular and maintained Javascript test runner.
+Jest is a very popular and well-maintained Javascript test runner, mocking framework and assertion library.
 Users write Javascript tests in a style very similar to a range of other runners such as _Ava_ and _Mocha_.
 An example:
 ```javascript
 describe('Quoting service', () => {
     it('quotes stuff', () => {